abpframework/abp/docs/en/Getting-Started.md

 abp new Acme.BookStore{{if UI == "NG"}} -u angular{{else if UI == "Blazor"}} -u blazor{{end}}{{if DB == "Mongo"}} -d mongodb{{end}}{{if Tiered == "Yes"}}{{if UI == "MVC"}} --tiered{{else}} --separate-identity-server{{end}}{{end}}
 ````

-> You can use different level of namespaces; e.g. BookStore, Acme.BookStore or Acme.Retail.BookStore.
+*You can use different level of namespaces; e.g. BookStore, Acme.BookStore or Acme.Retail.BookStore.*

-> Alternatively, you can select the "Direct Download" tab from the [ABP Framework web site](https://abp.io/get-started) to create a new solution.
+> Alternatively, you can create and download projects from [ABP Framework web site](https://abp.io/get-started).

 {{ if Tiered == "Yes" }}